Calliophis bivirgatus: Subspecies

+Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Calliophis.

+Taxonomy

+Originally described in the genus Elaps, the blue coral snake was assigned to the old world coral snake genus Maticora until phylogenetic studies revealed this species to be nested within the tropical coral snake species clade Calliophis and to be a sister species to Calliophis intestinalis, the banded Malaysian coral snake.

 Description

-This species was assigned to the new world coral snake genus Maticora until phylogenetic studies revealed this species to be nested within the tropical coral snake species clade Calliophis and sister species to Calliophis intestinalis, the banded Malaysian coral snake.

-This is a medium-sized coral snake with a slender body.
-The adult can reach 1.8 m long.
+Calliophis bivirgatus is a medium-sized old world coral snake with a slender body.
+The adult can reach a total length (tail included) of 1.8 m.
 It has a red head, tail and belly.
 The back is dark blue or black in colour, and it usually has a large blue or white stripe on each flank.

-The snake, especially when juvenile, is often confused with the pink-headed reed snake (Calamaria schlegeli) as they share similar habitat and appearance.
-But the latter is much smaller, reaching a maximum length of 50 cm.
-The reed snake is nonvenomous, while the coral snake is potentially lethal.
+Especially when juvenile, it is often confused with the pink-headed reed snake (Calamaria schlegeli) as they share similar habitat and appearance.
+But the latter is much smaller, reaching a maximum total length of 50 cm.
+The reed snake is nonvenomous, but the venom of the blue coral snake is potentially lethal.
 They also are very similar to another venomous snake, the red-headed krait (Bungarus flaviceps).

-Biology
+Behavior and diet

-This uncommon snake is considered semi-fossorial and is found in the leaf litter of primary and secondary forests.
+Calliophis bivirgatus is considered terrestrial and semi-fossorial, foraging in the leaf litter of primary and secondary forests.
 It preys on other snakes.
 When threatened it usually flees, but it may remain in place with its red tail erect as a defensive message.